An Essential Fact Sheet and Guide on Medical Tourism Statistics

 - Due to its close proximity to the U.S., Mexico has become a top medical tourism destination with 40,000 to 80,000 American seniors spending their retirement there with a considerable number receiving nursing home and health care.

-- Malaysia is also becoming a famous destination with 300,000 medical travelers in 2006.
+- After more than doubling in the last 5 years, Malaysia is also becoming a famous destination with 770,134 medical travelers in 2013.

 Potential Cost Savings among Nations offering Medical Services